quorn23/piholeparser/RecentRunLogs/TopLevelScripts/15-Processing-Top-Level-Domains/TLD-List.md

 ## Pinging Source To Check Host Availability
 ## Checking If List Updated Online
 ## Determining Download Attempt
-* TLD-List List Unavailable To Download.
-Attempted to use Mirror.
-Mon May 28 00:21:57 UTC 2018
 ## Attempting To Download List
 ## Checking File Size
 ## Attempting Creation Of Mirror File